ChauNhan0201/nvim/README.md

 # nvim
-This is my neovim config
+This is my neovim config.
+Latest update in master branch.